LaurentVeyssier/q_learning/README.md

 Option to include intermediate destinations as constraints

-The provided environment is a sper the following:
+The provided environment is the following:

 ![](asset/environment.png)